 Giving the perfect gift is an art.
 And like all art, sometimes the finished product doesn’t quite turn out as well as you planned.
 All of us have, at one time or another, received a gift that, for whatever reason, didn’t hit the mark.
-Maybe it was a great idea but the execution was bad, or maybe it just didn’t fit you personally.
-Or maybe it was intentionally designed to make you a little mad for the giver’s entertainment.
+Perhaps it was a great idea but the execution was bad or maybe it was intentionally designed to make you a little mad for the giver’s entertainment.

 Whatever the reason, we all have those stories, and it’s time we shared them in this month’s picks:

 My Mom used to buy me these big, colourful girly sweaters when I was a teenager that I would never wear.
 And then when I didn't like them, she would keep them for herself.
 For a wedding gift, my great aunt got us a couple of random items.
 One of which was a porcelain basket of kittens.

 I've received many bad gifts, but the worst was when I was six or seven years old.
 I thought, “Wow Santa definitely knows that I want these cool action figures from the movie Small Soldiers and will tell my parents to buy it for me”.
 Not sure where the message got dropped, but Christmas came and no toys were bought.
 This was the worst gift because there was no gift.
 I also learned some very hard lessons about communication and would go on to specifically outline my gift wants to my parents.

 My brother thinks it's funny to gift me terrible paintings of cats and dogs dressed up as celebrities.
 They eventually find their way back to his house, only for him to hang them on his walls as a point of pride for how much it offends his sister (me) and her art school sensibilities (me, again).
 Whether or not it's my taste, I can appreciate an objectively good piece of art and these are most certainly not that.
 I can't accurately express how much seething hatred I have for them.
 And yet, year after year, there they are.